BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/arnor_and_angmar.md

 - Terror
 - Blades of the Dead

-**ACTIVE/PASSIVE RULES**

-- **Conduit of Angmar** `PASSIVE` - If a Ringwraith model is within 6" of a friendly Shade, they may use the Shade to determine range and Line of Sight for a Magical Power.
+- **Conduit of Angmar** `PASSIVE`

+If a Ringwraith model is within 6" of a friendly Shade, they may use the Shade to determine range and Line of Sight for a Magical Power.
 Additionally, after making a Casting Roll within 6" of a friendly Shade, a Ringwraith can choose to deal a single Wound to the Shade to add 1 to the Casting Roll.

-- **Swirling Mists** `ACTIVE` - At the start of the Shoot Phase, before the Declare Heroic Actions step, a Shade may spend a Will Point to use this ability.
+- **Swirling Mists** `ACTIVE`

+At the start of the Shoot Phase, before the Declare Heroic Actions step, a Shade may spend a Will Point to use this ability.
 If it does, then for the remainder of the turn, enemy models will suffer a -1 penalty To Hit when making a shooting attack that targets a friendly model within 6" of the Shade.
 If the enemy model making the shooting attack is also within 12" of the Shade, they will suffer a -2 penalty To Hit instead

-- **Ghostly Resolve** `PASSIVE` - Friendly Angmar Orc models within 12" of one or more models with this special rule gain a bonus of +1 to any Courage Tests they are required to take.
+- **Ghostly Resolve** `PASSIVE`

+Friendly Angmar Orc models within 12" of one or more models with this special rule gain a bonus of +1 to any Courage Tests they are required to take.

 </div>